arunvignesh28/arunvignesh28.github.io/_pages/about.md

 I am currently a second year Computer Science Ph.D. student in Arizona State University, USA.
 I am working in the Knowledge Discovery and Data Mining (KDD) lab under the supervision of [Dr. Yanjie Fu](https://www.yanjiefu.com), specializing in Causal AI, Multimodal Knowledge Representation, Multivariate Time Series Anomaly Detection, and Reasoning strategies in LLMs.

-Before starting my Ph.D. program, I was working as a Software Development Engineer for 3 years in Alexa AI at Amazon and in Financial Projections at Fidelity Investments which laid a solid industrial exposure for my research interests.
+Before starting my Ph.D. program, I worked as a Software Development Engineer for 3 years in Alexa AI at Amazon and Financial Projections at Fidelity Investments, which provided solid industrial exposure for my research interests.

 I am also an avid photographer and a passionate programming teacher training young people who are excited about creative problem-solving.